ThugCodeNinja/SignToText/README.md

    pip install -r requirements.txt
    ```

-3. **Run the Application**: Start the Flask development server with the command:
+3. **Run the Application**: Start the Flask development server with the command :
    ```
+   cd interface
-   flask run
+   flask run/ python app1.py
    ```

 4. **Open in Browser**: Open your web browser and go to `http://localhost:5000` to access the application.(Code for ECC@ deployment)